amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 <ul>"Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components."</ul>

-There's mountains of details on the web on this topic, but, in a nutshell, it looks for the set of variables in your data that explains most of your variance and creates a new feature out of it.
+You’ll find reams explanations on web, but, in a nutshell, it looks for the set of variables in your data that explains most of your variance and creates a new feature out of it.
 This becomes your first component.
-It will then keep doing so on the next set of variables unrelated to the first one, and that will become your next component.
-And so on and so forth.
-This is done in an unsupervised manner so it doesn't care what your repsonse variable/outcome is.
-This is the basis of a lot of compression software - and it works really well.
+It will then keep doing so on the next set of variables unrelated to the first one, and that will become your next component, and so on and so forth.
+This is done in an unsupervised manner so it doesn't care what your response variable/outcome is.
+As a side note, this is the basis of a lot of compression software – its that good.

 **Lets code!**